Activities

 Image credit: @delniqy via Instagram

-East Coast Park is a favourite for a day out on the beach.
-Aside from the usual plethora of outdoor activities like rollerblading, cycling and kayaking, this place also offers a promising view of the sunrise and sunset from anywhere along its sandy shores.
+Besides outdoor activities like rollerblading, cycling and kayaking, East Coast Park offers a promising sunrise and sunset view from anywhere along its sandy shores.
 The only thing you’ll have to keep in mind is: the sun rises from your left and sets on your right here, not the other way round.

 Image credit: @rockysmarties via Instagram